 Add about one-third of the flour mixture to the batter and beat on medium speed until incorporated.

 Add about half of the milk and beat on medium speed until incorporated.

 Continue alternating adding dry and wet ingredients, scraping down the sides of the bowl as needed, and beating until incorporated after each addition.

-Bake at 350 degrees for 20 minutes, or until a toothpick inserted into the middle of the cakes comes out clean.
+Fill a 10-inch, lightly-greased round cake pan about halfway with batter.* Bake at 350 degrees F for 20 minutes, or until a toothpick inserted into the middle of the cakes comes out clean.

 Cool completely before frosting.